vulture29/mock_pgo_map/README.md

 #Mock Pokemon Map

 ####TO DO LIST:
-- Optimize query logic so that it won't send messages that contains the same lcoation infomation.(REDIS)
 - Add code snippets to clear RDS regularly.
 - Add more feature to website.
 - Measurement of the application.